Soulaimen99/movinga-rasa-bot/README.md

 # Movinga Chatbot

-A conversational AI assistant for Movinga, a moving services company.
+A conversational AI assistant for a moving services company.
 This chatbot helps users book moving services, manage their bookings, and get answers to frequently asked questions.

 ## Features